'The Sweetest Thing': 10-Year-Old Phillies Fan Goes Viral For Giving Foul Ball To Crying Girl

 “I’ll probably remember to bring my glove this time,” Aaron said.

-The Phillies found Aaron and gave him another baseball so he didn’t go home empty-handed.MORE NEWS: Ceremony Held At Atlanta School Renamed For Herman J. Russell
+The Phillies found Aaron and gave him another baseball so he didn’t go home empty-handed.MORE NEWS: Fourth Stimulus Check: Will You See Another Relief Payment Soon?

 Emma’s family also bought him a gift certificate to pick up some Phillies gear for his next night out at the park.